gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

-## Post-Processing
+## Post-Processing (Agisoft Metashape)

-In the `Metashape` workflow some tuning possibilities have not been considered yet.
+The data processing was carried out using `Metashape's` addon `Workflow+->Best Practice->Ortho-no-GPS`.
+The desired ground resolution was set to 1.5 cm.
+For this example, some tuning options were not used.
+It can be expected that the results still have potential for optimization.
 The following results should be interpreted against this background.
-Data Processing was carried out using `Metashape's` addon `Workflow+->Best Practice->Ortho-no-GPS`.
-TheGround Pixel Sample size was set to 1.5 cm.

 ## Results

-For the first overview, especially the quality of the images as well as the number of artifacts and the positional accuracy are important for a visual inspection.
+For the first overview, especially the quality (resolution) of the images as well as the number of artifacts and the positional accuracy are important for a visual inspection.

 ### Resolution issues
 The resolution of the Orthoimage is defined by a medium estimation of the two flightaltitudes. `Metashape` gives a value is about 1.4 cm ground resolution.
 The resulting image roughly 2.4 GB of size.
 If this is resamled to 5 cm we will have about 210 MB.
 You will get an impression of quality loss if you compare the two cutout images below.